turingschool/curriculum/source/projects/store_engine.markdown

 * Modify existing products
 * Create categories for products
 * Assign products to categories or remove them from categories
-* Create a "sale" and connect it with individual products or entire categories
-    * Sales are created as a percentage off the normal price
 * Retire a product from being sold

 As an Administrator, I can also view an order "dashboard" where I can: